-- 1 WHEREAS, last year, in Resolution 2023-13, the National Hispanic Caucus of State 2 Legislators (NHCSL) first addressed the housing supply deficit of approximately 2.3 million - 3 units, which increases to 6.5 million homes when not including long-term rental units; - 4 underscoring that Hispanic Americans are more likely to suffer from housing insecurity, - 5 making up 24.1% of the US homeless population; and,
+- 1 WHEREAS, last year, in Resolution 2023-13, the National Hispanic Caucus of State - 2 Legislators (NHCSL) first addressed the housing supply deficit of approximately 2.3 - 3 million units, which increases to 6.5 million homes when not including long-term - 4 rental units; underscoring that Hispanic Americans are more likely to suffer from - 5 housing insecurity, making up 24.1% of the US homeless population; and,

-- 6 WHEREAS, in that resolution, the NHCSL "committed to supporting policies that lead to - 7 greater housing availability and affordability, helping to prevent the displacement of - 8 vulnerable groups; and,

-9 WHEREAS, the recent Supreme Court holding in City of Grants Pass, Oregon v.
-Johnson, 144 10 S. Ct.
-679 (2024), which allows state and local governments to criminalize homelessness,

-- 11 elevates the housing crisis into a national emergency; and, - 12I.The American Dream is now unachievable for young Americans.
-The13average American cannot afford the typical American home.

-WHEREAS, according to the NY Fed SCE Housing Survey,1 and despite significant efforts by the Biden administration2 to increase the housing supply and lower rental costs, the gap between renters under 50 years-old who would prefer to be homeowners and those who expect to actually become homeowners at some point in their lives has almost tripled from a historical norm of between 8% and 12%3 to over 27% this year; and,

-- WHEREAS, for the first time since the survey started, fewer than half (49%) of young renters now believe they will ever become homeowners, down from a high of 69% in 2019;4 and, - WHEREAS, all the above means that more than one out of every three (1/3) young renters who want to buy a home in the future now believe they will never be able to.
-That is up from only one out of nine (1/9) in 2015 and one out of six (1/6) in 2022, a powerful indicator that, in just two years, a significant portion of young Americans lost hope of ever achieving the American Dream,5 with the most significantly impacted being Hispanic, Black, mixed-race - 26 and LGBTQ Americans;6 and, - WHEREAS, economic reality bears out the gap in their belief in achieving homeownership. according to Zillow, as of May 2024, the monthly mortgage payment on the typical US home
+- 6 WHEREAS, in that resolution, the NHCSL "committed to supporting policies that lead - 7 to greater housing availability and affordability, helping to prevent the displacement - 8 of vulnerable groups; and, - 9 WHEREAS, the recent Supreme Court holding in City of Grants Pass, Oregon v.
+Johnson, - 10 144 S. Ct.
+679 (2024), which allows state and local governments to criminalize - 11 homelessness, elevates the housing crisis into a national emergency; and, - I. The American Dream is now unachievable for young Americans.
+The average American can no longer afford the typical American home. - 14 WHEREAS, according to the NY Fed SCE Housing Survey, 1 and despite significant - efforts by the Biden-Harris administration2 to increase the housing supply and lower - rental costs, the gap between renters under 50 years-old who would prefer to be - 17 homeowners and those who expect to actually become homeowners at some point in - their lives has almost tripled from a historical norm of between 8% and 12%3 to over - 19 27% this year; and, - 20 WHEREAS, for the first time since the survey started, fewer than half (49%) of young - renters now believe they will ever become homeowners, down from a high of 69% in - 22 2019;4 and, - 23 WHEREAS, all the above means that more than one out of every three (1/3) young - renters who want to buy a home in the future now believe they will never be able to. - That is up from only one out of nine (1/9) in 2015 and one out of six (1/6) in 2022, a - 26 powerful indicator that, in just two years, a significant portion of young Americans - 27 lost hope of ever achieving the American Dream, 5 with the most significantly - impacted being Hispanic, Black, mixed-race and LGBTQ Americans; and,